Italian Grisons

-Located in the southernmost part of the canton, it is comprised (from west to east) of the district of Moesa, the municipality of Bregaglia in the district of Maloja and the district of Bernina.
+Located in the southernmost part of the canton, it comprises (from west to east) of the region of Moesa, the municipality of Bregaglia in the Region of Maloja and the region of Bernina.
 It has a population of about 15,000, of which more than 85% speak standard Italian or Lombard.
 The village and former municipality in Bivio in the district of Albula, located to the north of Bregaglia, once had an Italian-speaking plurality as well.
 Between 1980 and 1990, however, it was overtaken by German, which is now the majority language of the village.

 Geography

 The three regions that make up the Italian Grisons are separated by mountains, isolated from the rest of the canton as well as from each other, and from Italy.
 Because of their remoteness and the lack of economic possibilities, emigration has traditionally been a serious issue, and even today more than half of the people born in the Italian Grisons live and work outside of the region in the predominantly Italian-speaking canton of Ticino.